galliumdata/adumbra/README.md

 determined by the secret key.

-Before being encoded into the bitmap, the message is encrypted using a secure hash of the secret key, and the bits are distributed into the bitmap using the hash.
+Before being encoded into the bitmap, the message is encrypted using a secure hash of the secret key.

 Adumbra can also randomize the least significant bits of other pixels to make it more difficult to determine whether the bitmap contains a secret message, and how long that message may be.

-Therefore, even if someone had access to the original bitmap, they still would not be able to decode the secret message without the secret key because they could not determine if a changed bit belongs to the secret message or is just noise.
+With that option, even if someone had access to the original bitmap, they still would not be able to decode the secret message without the secret key because they could not determine if a changed bit belongs to the secret message or is just noise.

-## How secure is it?
+## How secure is this?
 This library has not been reviewed by cryptography experts, so you should exercise common sense -- do not rely on it to hide national security secrets.